 Table 5-1 shows a draft timeline for pre-launch Cal/Val activities.
 The timeline shows key Cal/Val activities and related project schedule items.
 The timeline includes the project phases and algorithm and software delivery schedules.
 The table also indicates timing of field campaigns.
-The final versions of algorithm ATBDs are due well before CDR, however, it is expected that the algorithms and their parameterization will evolve throughout the pre-launch phase.
+It is expected that the algorithms and their parameterization will evolve throughout the pre-launch phase.
 The algorithm selection will take place little over one year before the launch in order to accommodate the finalization of the algorithm implementation and testing before the launch.